jparise/chrome-utm-stripper/README.md

 # Tracking Token Stripper

-This is a Chrome and Firefox browser extension that strips Google Analytics (i.e. [Urchin Tracking Monitor][utm]) tokens, and Google and Facebook click tracking identifiers, from URL query strings.
+This is a Chrome and Firefox browser extension that strips Google Analytics (i.e. [Urchin Tracking Monitor][utm]) parameters, and various other click tracking tokens, from URL query strings.
 This is done *before* the web request is made and results in both more private browsing as well as more aesthetically pleasing URLs.

 Install from the [Chrome Web Store][store] or [Firefox Add-ons][addons].